GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 To help this gloomy state of affairs [Edsger Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra) promoted [structured programming](https://en.wikipedia.org/wiki/Structured_programming) as a discipline to adhere only to the structured control flow constructs.
 This was the first major step in the taming of complexity, but it had its own major
 drawback: the global program state was exposed, which does not help to minimize coupling.
-Because this is also undoubtedly harmful, a new technique that addresses this problem was necessary.
+Because this is undoubtedly harmful, a new technique that addresses this problem was necessary.

 ##### Object-Oriented Programming